How Much Should I Bench Press for My Weight (in kg)? Calculator

 Bench Press Workout Example

-• Bench Press 70kg for 10 Times: For a 70–80 kg lifter, this is advanced endurance.
+70 kg for 10 reps: For a 70–80 kg lifter, this is a strong sign of upper-body strength and endurance.

 The World Record Bench Press (KG)